ternaustralia/aekos-api/README.md

 Documentation is automatically generated using Swagger.
 You will see a link to the documentation when you do a GET on the root of the webapp or you can go straight to https://api.aekos.org.au/swagger-ui.html.

 ## Building a production instance

+### Preparing SSL certificates (run every 90 days)
-Note: We're using https://letsencrypt.org/ to generate SSL certificates.
+We're using https://letsencrypt.org/ to generate SSL certificates.
+Here's how to (re)generate them.
- 1. generate SSL certificates (if you haven't already or they've expired) #TODO add more detail
+ 1. check https://certbot.eff.org/#ubuntuxenial-other for updated steps and update doco if required
+ 1. SSH to the prod machine.
+You need to run `letsencrypt` from the machine that has the DNS record pointing to it
+ 1. make sure `letsencrypt` is installed with `$ sudo apt-get install letsencrypt` (on Ubuntu Xenial, might not work on earlier versions)
+ 1. stop the API server because we're going to use the standalone certbot server that needs to bind to the 443 port
+ 1. generate a new certificate: `letsencrypt certonly --standalone -d api.aekos.org.au`.
+You could also just run `letsencrypt certonly` to do the process interactively.
+ 1. the log output will tell you where the certificates are written to.
+Copy the `fullchain.pem` and `privkey.pem` files to somewhere the current user can read (like the aekos-api git repo dir, probably the current dir): `sudo cp /etc/letsencrypt/live/api.aekos.org.au/{fullchain,privkey}.pem ~/git/aekos-api/`
- 1. build a JKS keystore from the certificates with `generate-keystore-from-cert.sh`
+ 1. build a JKS keystore from the certificates with `./generate-keystore-from-cert.sh ./fullchain.pem ./privkey.pem somePassw0rd` (choose your own password)
+ 1. the JKS keystore and password will be written to the location expected by the next step so it'll include them in the build of the docker image.

+### Steps to run every production build
  1. build a Docker container using `build-docker-image.sh` (Maven will include the keystore and password)
  1. if you didn't do this on the prod machine, then push the image to the remote machine
  1. (re)start the Docker instance